Flotomate/product_docs/source/support-portal-guide/request-management-requestor.rst

 If linking assets is :ref:`allowed by the admin <Allows Requester to link Asset:>`, then a requester can attach assets, which he is assigned to, with a request ticket.

-He can attache an asset while :ref:`creating a request <creating-a-request-1>`.
+He can attach an asset while :ref:`creating a request <creating-a-request-1>`.

 .. _rmf-84.2: